jhnbyrn/951-KLR-PAGES/isv_routine.md

 So the flare is achieved by holding the current rpm (if it's above the normal target) for a short time and allowing it to sink down gradually.

 Now we replace 7F with the target rpm (map value or AC value).
-Depending on the previous section, we ight have already overwritten the target rpm with 7F - now 7F contains our target rpm regardless.
+Depending on the previous section, we might have already overwritten the target rpm with 7F - now 7F contains our target rpm regardless.

 Next, the alternate path rejoins at 092D.